Neoncat-OG/icode/README.md

 A code editor for iOS with Linux emulator [iSH](https://github.com/ish-app/ish).

-iCode allows file operations, code editing, and terminal operations all in one app! iCode is developed with the goal of being released on App Store.
+iCode allows file operations, code editing, and terminal operations all in one app!

 This project is forked from Linux emulator [iSH](https://github.com/ish-app/ish).
 Please send issues, pull requests, etc. about Linux emulator to [iSH](https://github.com/ish-app/ish).

 I am not a native English speaker, so issues and pull requests regarding README and code comments are welcome☺️

-## What is iCode can do
+## Features

 iCode is currently able to do the following: